Practice Transition Opportunity — Sell Your Practice

 The sale of a law practice is more than a business transaction.
 In Washington, the sale of a legal practice is governed by RPC 1.17.
 RPC 1.17 states that “A lawyer or a law firm may sell or purchase a law practice, or an area of law practice, including good will”, providing that certain conditions are met.

-In essence, what’s being transferred in a buy-sell or buy-in transaction can be separated into two components that should be valued separately: the value of the business and the value of the practices goodwill.
+What’s being transferred in a buy-sell or buy-in transaction can be separated into two components that should be valued separately:

 Business value.
-The value of “the business” essentially reflects a net cash-basis book value balance sheet.
 The “business” valuation typically includes hard assets such as cash, equipment, furniture, leaseholds, and the like, less outstanding debt or lease obligations that are a part of the practice.

 Goodwill.
-The value of “the practice” is basically a valuation of “goodwill.”
-Goodwill can be further broken down into “professional goodwill” and “practice goodwill.”
+Goodwill can be broken down into “professional goodwill” and “practice goodwill.”
 The former relates to the personal reputation or skill of the owner/seller and cannot be easily transferable to a buyer.
-In certain cases, professional goodwill has minimal value to a buyer.
 A firm with an established history and distinguished reputation can attract clientele without relying solely on the visibility of an individual attorney.